Back to all field notes

 • Assigning the new program and closing the old one: Gone.
 Save & Assign handles it.

-• Conservative estimate: 2-3 hours per week saved for a trainer with 20+ clients on programmed training.
-That's 2-3 hours you can spend coaching, or just not working on a Sunday night.
+Conservative estimate: 2-3 hours per week saved for a trainer with 20+ clients on programmed training, scaling toward 4-5 hours for trainers running rosters of 40+ where Smart Bulk Push really earns its keep.
+That's a working day every week back.
+You can spend it coaching.
+Or you can spend it not working on a Sunday night.

 Built for Trainers, Not Replaced by AI